dSalvoG/ML-Urban-Sound-Classifier/Readme.md

     # LOAD PRE-TRAINED MODEL
     model = tf.keras.models.load_model('models/no1_model.h5')

-CASE 2: If you want to classify a new input audio, that is not classify, i.e. It has not asigned a label, you would need to use the script *class_validation.npy* in wich you would get the classification decision importing the model trained and indicating the directory path where it is saved the audio files (.wav) to be classify.
+CASE 2: If you want to classify a new input audio, that is not classify, i.e. It has not asigned a label, you would need to use the script *class_validation.py* in wich you would get the classification decision importing the model trained and indicating the directory path where it is saved the audio files (.wav) to be classify.
+O directly you can use the main script to classify and send the result to the ner, by *sound_class_raspberry.py*